RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Nintendo Wii U

-Cemu is available for Windows and Linux.

-Some time ago Cemu added support for the .wua archive format which is much easier to use than the unpacked game format.
-Therefore this is now the recommended approach, but both this and the traditional method of adding unpacked games are covered here.
+The .wua archive format is the preferred method to use for Wii U games, but the method of using unpacked games is also documented here for reference.

-.wud and .wux files are also supported, but these two formats are not discussed here as the .wua format is clearly the way to go in the future.
+.wud and .wux files are supported as well, but these two formats are not discussed here as the .wua format is clearly the way to go in the future.

 **Method 1, using .wua files**